IS AN EASTWOOD WELDER THE BEST FOR BEGINNERS?

 The Eastwood Welder wasn’t hard to use.
 The most complicated part of welding is finding the correct voltage and wire speed settings based on your material thickness.
 The helper chart inside the welder is a good starting point, but will require adjustments.

 After MIG welding some new pieces of metal into our BMW e30 project car, we ran out of gas and all gas stores were closed.
-We went to Harbor Freight and bought some flux core wire, changed polarity and started flux welding.
+We went to Harbor Freight and bought some flux core wire, changed polarity and started flux core welding.
 The flux welding worked, but sometimes requires more grinding and using a copper backing plate to prevent blowouts on larger gaps.
-The best thing we like about the Eastwood MP140i is that it supports TIG, MIG, Flux Core, and stick welding.